-Figure 1: Butterfly Valves
+Figure 1: Butterfly valve

 Butterfly valves used for modulating services can be designed to have a linear or an equal percentage characteristic.

 The symbol for a butterfly valve is shown below:

 Figure 3: Butterfly valve symbol

 Butterfly valves come in diverse designs, each serving specific applications and pressure ranges.
 Butterfly valves can be categorized based on their disc closure design, connection design, and actuation method.

 Butterfly valves can be concentric or eccentric depending on the location of the stem in relation to the disc and the seat surface angle on which the disc closes.

 The most basic type of butterfly valve design is a centric or concentric butterfly valve.
 This means that the stem passes through the centerline of the disc, which is in the center of the pipe bore, and the seat is the inside diameter periphery of the valve body (Figure 4 on the left).
 This zero-offset valve design is also called resilient-seated because it relies on the flexibility of the seat rubber to efficiently seal the flow when closed.
 In this type of valve, the disc first comes into contact with the seat at around 85° during a 90° rotation.
 Concentric butterfly valves are commonly used for low-pressure ranges.

 Figure 4: A zero offset butterfly valve with a lever handle on the left and an eccentric butterfly valve with a hand wheel on the right